Pope Francis calls anti-vaccine sentiment ‘baseless’ in his annual state-of-the-world speech

 After days of halting statements about vaccine morality, multiple Catholic leaders call the shots urgent, important

 Francis’s remarks on the pandemic came at the beginning of a 35-minute address to diplomats accredited to the Holy See, an annual speech that doubles as a primer on the pope’s worldview.
-Many of his remarks Monday were familiar, as Francis hit on themes at the center of his pontificate, including climate change and migration, while also drawing attention to a series of global hotspots like Yemen and Syria.
+Many of his remarks Monday were familiar, as Francis hit on themes at the center of his pontificate, including climate change and migration, while also drawing attention to global hot spots such as Yemen and Syria.

-But the pope also homed in on an idea that he felt connected the various crises — challenges he said required global responses.
+But the pope also homed in on an idea that he felt connected the crises — challenges he said required global responses.

 Instead, he said, there was fragmentation.